leetcode-python-java/leetcode-python-java/solutions/1-1000/684-redundant-connection.md

 ### 'UnionFind' algorithm
 - `UnionFind` algorithm typically has three methods:
-    - The `unite(node1, node2)` operation can be used to merge two trees.
+    - The `unite(node1, node2)` operation is used to merge two trees.
-    - The `find_root(node)` method can be used to return the root of a node.
+    - The `find_root(node)` method is used to return the root of a node.
-    - The `same_root(node1, node2)` method can be used to judge if two nodes are in the same tree.
+    - The `same_root(node1, node2)` method is used to determine whether two nodes are in the same tree.

 ## Approach (UnionFind algorithm)
 1. Initially, each node is in its own group.